danial-khawaja/KidneyDisease_SQL/README.md

 ### Limitations and Critiques:

-Single Study: The analysis is based on a single dataset, limiting generalizability to other populations.
+Single Study: This analysis is based on a single dataset, which does not represent the entire population of CKD patients.
+The findings and statistics obtained may not be generalizable to other populations or regions.
+Conducting a meta-analysis that combines multiple datasets from diverse sources would provide a more comprehensive and reliable picture of CKD statistics.

-Lack of CKD Stage Specification: The dataset lacks information on CKD stages, limiting understanding of disease progression.

-Incomplete Risk Factor Analysis: Not all potential risk factors for CKD are considered in the dataset.

-Limited Comorbidity Analysis: The examined comorbidities represent only a subset of possible conditions.

-Potential Confounding Variables: Unaccounted variables like age, gender, and lifestyle habits may introduce biases.

-Data Collection Bias: Inaccurate or incomplete data entries could affect the validity of the analysis.
+Lack of CKD Stage Specification: This dataset does not specify the stage of CKD for each patient.
+CKD is a progressive disease that encompasses stages 1 to 5, with stage 5 being end-stage renal disease (ESRD).
+The absence of stage-specific information limits our understanding of how the risk factors, patient attributes, and comorbidities may vary across different stages of CKD.
+Analyzing data specific to each CKD stage would provide a more nuanced understanding of disease progression and associated factors.

+Potential Confounding Variables: The dataset used for this analysis may have inherent confounding variables that were not accounted for.
+Factors like gender, socioeconomic status, diet and lifestyle habits can influence both the development of CKD and the presence of comorbidities.
+Including these variables would would for a more robust analysis.

-In summary, while providing valuable insights, it is important to consider the limitations mentioned above to ensure a comprehensive understanding of CKD and its associated factors.
+- In summary, while providing valuable insights, it is important to consider the limitations mentioned above to ensure a comprehensive understanding of CKD and its associated factors.

 ### Conclusion: